korningf/arch-ops/net-ops.md

 # ORG Plan

-The private 10/8 CIDR space is massive, and should be more than enough to accommodate GOV private networks.
+The private 10/8 CIDR space is massive, and should be more than enough to accommodate ORG private networks.

-We reserve the largest segment, the 10/8 class A, for all GOV private networks, aka departmental intranets.
+We reserve the largest segment, the 10/8 class A, for all ORG private networks, aka departmental intranets.

 Now we have a number of additional and extended private ranges which we can use for exposing shared extranet.